shibanisankpal/PDF-Merger/README.md

 ## Overview

 The PDF Merger App is a simple web application that allows users to merge multiple PDF files into a single PDF document.
-The app is designed to be user-friendly, secure, and privacy-conscious.
+The app is designed to be user-friendly and secure.

 ## Features